jmce22/pands-problem-sheet/README.md

 The weekly taks required us to research how to read in a file from the command line which is to be used in a script.
 The solution consisted of:
 * firstly importing the sys module
 * then assigning the filename of the text document being tested in the script to be the first argument following the name of the script (this is done using filename = sys.argv[1]).
 For the text file I used the first chapter of Charles Dickens' 'Hard Times'.
 * opening the file in text mode and reading its contents.
-I used the site https://stackoverflow.com/questions/7439145/i-want-to-read-in-a-file-from-the-command-line-in-python and https://www.knowledgehut.com/blog/programming/sys-argv-python-examples to understand how to do this step and the previous step.
+I used the sites https://stackoverflow.com/questions/7439145/i-want-to-read-in-a-file-from-the-command-line-in-python and https://www.knowledgehut.com/blog/programming/sys-argv-python-examples to understand how to do this step.
 * and finally using a function called count() to count the number of times the letter 'e' appears as a small letter and all the times it appears as a capitalised letter.
 I used the site https://www.programiz.com/python-programming/methods/string/count to find out about the count function.

 <details>